 The main thing they have in common is that they are accessible to everyone.
 You can speculate on the prices from your own home, and from any device that supports online browsers or mobile apps.
 Also, compared to binary options, forex and CFDs offer more efficient money and risk management, as there are no unpleasant surprises in the last second.
 Binary options are more dynamic, but also a lot riskier because of expiry times.
 In CFDs and forex trading, everyone can close the position when they think the time is right as there is no timer ticking.
 Traders can lock in profits when they make that decision based on the market movements.

-There are several things you need to know and understand before choosing a broker.
-First and foremost, know that forex and CFDs brokers are companies that offer services of trading.
+There are several things you need to know and understand before choosing a CFD trading platform.
+First and foremost, know that forex and CFD trading platforms are companies that offer services of trading.
 They allow you trade on markets you couldn’t access without them.
 Every trader has to make an account and make a deposit in order to trade.

 Forex trading in South Africa – FSB